 Additionally, there’s a lot of misinformation around VPNs.
 For some reason they’re considered suspicious even though there are many legitimate reasons a person would use one.
 In this article we’ll be explaining what VPNs are and how they work, as well as showing you how to install and configure a VPN for Kodi.

 Here’s the good news: it’s really quite simple to use a VPN, even on Kodi.
 Just follow these steps:

 - Start by deciding which VPN service you’d like to use (for Kodi, we recommend IPVanish).

 - Download and install the app.
 IPVanish lets you connect any number of devices at once, so it’s a strong everyday choice.

-- Connect to a server in your desired location (for instance, you’d use a British server to access BBC iPlayer while traveling abroad, or a US server for NBC).
+- Connect to a server in your desired location (for instance, you’d use a British server to access ITV Hub while traveling abroad, or a US server for NBC).

 - Now, just open your favorite Kodi app and start streaming.
 You should find that you’re able to use region-locked addons without any issues.
 If problems persist, we recommend getting in touch with your VPN’s support team for more advice.

 In essence, a VPN is just a network of servers that are spread across the world.
 Once you’ve connected to one of these servers, every bit of information sent to and from your computer is encrypted.
 The only people who know what you’re doing are you and at times, your VPN provider.

 Most reputable VPN providers keep no logs of your activity.
 You may have heard of people being tracked by their computer’s IP address.
 This is because whenever you visit a website, the site owner and your Internet Service Provider (ISP) both make a note of it.
 If the website is compromised or asked for its visitor logs, anyone could use an IP tracking tool to find out information about you.